vishal-ravi03/Pdf-summary/README.md

 View the AI-generated summary of the document.

 🔐 Security
-Your API key is used only during the session.
+      \nYour API key is used only during the session.
       It is not stored or logged anywhere.